meesterkurt/joyofprofessionallearning/about/christineklynen.md

 ---
 layout: people
 title: Christine Klynen
 position: Joy of Professional Learning COO, Coach, Consultant | Leader in Educational Technology | United States
 meta: Learn more about Christine Klynen and her contribution to the Joy of Professional Learning
-permalink: /about/christineklynen/
+permalink: "/about/christineklynen/"
 img: about-christineklynen
 ---
 @ckklynen

-I am an Innovator, Leader,  Consultant,  Author,  Vision Former,  Apple Distinguisehed Educator:Advisory Board,  ISTE Program Committee, Change Maker, Teacher of Teachers, Disrupter, @joyofpl COO.
+I am an Innovator, Leader,  Consultant,  Author,  Vision Former,  Change Maker, Teacher of Teachers, Disrupter, @joyofpl COO.
 United States

 “Let failure be a tailwind not a headwind.”

 My skills are centered on coaching, leading teams, and I am committed to designing and delivering professional learning.
 My partnership with administrators and teachers is key to creating engaging experiences, authoring content, instructional design, inquiry learning, and personalized learning.

-I have published courses in tTunes U about creating a culture of innovation, mobile learning, technology integration, and lessons for the classroom that foster creative thinking, problem solving, inquiry, with a community centered focus.
+I have published courses in iTunes U about creating a culture of innovation, mobile learning, technology integration, and lessons for the classroom that foster creative thinking, problem solving, inquiry, with a community centered focus.

 As a teacher and administrator in 1 to 1 schools I know first hand how technology transforms teaching and learning.